piechartssuck/courses/content/syllabus/index.md

 #### Required

-o help keep costs down, you are not required to purchase any physical texts.
+To help keep costs down, you are not required to purchase any physical texts.
 We will use the materials listed below, all of which are available in digital format through the <a href='https://library.wvu.edu/' target='_blank'>WVU Libraries</a>, except for the APA 7th edition handbook”

 - Leavy, P. (2017). *Research design: Quantitative, qualitative, mixed methods, arts-based, and community-based participatory research approaches* (1st ed.).
 The Guilford Press.
   - [Digital edition](https://ebookcentral.proquest.com/lib/wvu/detail.action?docID=4832778) (free!)